DBrittonLinebarger/DBrittonLinebarger.github.io/README.md

 ### Stove Top Activity (Extra Credit Step
 ??
 How will you get there?

-### Find 2 Orgs (non-profit/for-profit)
+### Organization Outreach

-* Name of Org
+* Name of Org: CNM Office of Digital Strategy and ITS
-* Targeted Contact
+* Targeted Contact: Steve Byers/Joshua Escareno
-* Contact Info
+* Contact Info : sbeyers5@cnm.edu or jescareno1@cnm.edu
-* Url to their site
+* Web Contact for Organization: https://www.cnm.edu/depts/office-of-digital-strategy/about-us
-* A short blurb on why you selected this company
+* Reason for selecting this company : it would be interesting to see what career paths are available at CNM in DevOps.
-* Strategey fro reaching out to this person
+* Strategy for reaching out to this person : email or take a trip over to CNM to get more information.

-* How I would add value
+* How I would add value : Given my background in education, and now some experience with programming/app development I would be able to communicate and work with a wide array of stakeholders.

 ### Weekly Reflections